smelaa/suu_project/README.md

 The application consists of three identical microservices, each deployed as a single container within its own Pod.
 Each microservice exposes a simple HTTP endpoint that returns a static message - echo microservice, allowing for easy identification of which pod serves each request.

+ (Service Load Balancing)

-KubeVIP is deployed in static mode with ARP enabled on a single control-plane node.
+KubeVIP is deployed in DaemonSet mode allowing service load balancing.
 It advertises a virtual IP (VIP) on the local network, acting as a stable, external-facing IP address for the service.
 Traffic directed to this VIP is automatically distributed across the three microservice Pods, demonstrating basic layer 4 load balancing functionality.

 ![Case Study new drawio](https://github.com/user-attachments/assets/ff5a2ae2-b578-4b98-9689-94693d5146fc)